Hubi0295/todoApp/README.md

 Flyway<br>
 Junit and Mockito<br>

-<i>Project was made for educational purpose within udemy course, i just have wanted to learn more deeply java, get to know Spring boot and I liked it</i>
+<i>Project was made for educational purpose within udemy course, i have wanted to learn more deeply java, get to know Spring boot and I liked it</i>